Capitalized Expenditure or Capitalized Expense

 Related Topic – What is Capex and Opex?

-Reason – If a revenue expenditure extends its benefits for more than one accounting year such an expense is capitalized, furthermore, any expense which expires within the same accounting year is treated as revenue in nature.
+Reason – If a revenue expenditure extends its benefits for more than one accounting year such an expense is capitalized and shown inside the balance sheet, furthermore, any expense which expires within the same accounting year is treated as revenue in nature.

 All capitalized expenses are written off in future accounting periods with the help of depreciation of fixed assets.